 Split systems stand out for their relatively low initial purchase price.
 Another perk is that the installation is not so invasive – it can often be done in a day or less from a licensed technician.
 Though, being that the unit is fairly small, it is best suited to cooling or heating one room – this is either a positive or negative depending on how you look at it.
 On one hand, it’s an efficient option if you only need to cool or heat one room, but on the other hand they are less effective in larger spaces.
 Rarely could a split system air conditioner cool or heat an entire home.
 Split system air cons are great options for small areas, but lack the power to affect larger spaces – this is reflected in their relatively cheap purchase price, from around $1,000-$2,000.

-Now that you know the key differences between each air conditioning type, it’s time to consider the pros and cons and which one could be potentially the best for your home.
+Now that you know the key differences between each air conditioning type, it’s time to consider the pros and cons of ducted air conditioning vs split system and which one could be potentially the best for your home.